-\textit{Projection on measurement temporal mode}.$-$Beside security, our analysis also provides an understanding of imperfect detection efficiency, related to the mismatch between measured state's TM and the receiver's TM.
+Besides security, our analysis also provides insights into imperfect detection efficiency, related to the mismatch between the measured state's TM and the receiver's TM.
 The whole measurement process under the TM representation is equivalent to the projection of the measured state's TM to the receiver's TM, and vice versa.

-Now consider a case where the measured state is a coherent state on $\xi_{\rm{A}}$-TM, which is different to the receiver's $\Xi _{\rm{DSP}}^{t_j}$-TM.
-Using the Gram-Schmidt orthogonalization, we can define a third TM from $\Xi _{\rm{DSP}}^{t_j}$-TM and orthogonal to $\xi_{\rm{A}}$-TM, denoted as ${{\Psi _ \bot }}$-TM, which leads to the following decomposition of creation operator
+Now, consider a case where the measured state is a coherent state on $\xi_{\rm{A}}$-TM, which is different from the receiver's $\Xi _{\rm{DSP}}^{t_j}$-TM.
+Using the Gram--Schmidt orthogonalization, we can define a third TM from $\Xi _{\rm{DSP}}^{t_j}$-TM and orthogonal to $\xi_{\rm{A}}$-TM, denoted as ${{\Psi _ \bot }}$-TM, which leads to the following decomposition of the creation operator:

-where $\eta = {\left[ {\Xi _{{\rm{DSP}}}^{{t_j}, * }\left( t \right){\xi _{\rm{A}}}\left( t \right)dt} \right]^2} \le 1$.
-With further examination of the first-order and second-order moments, the above decomposition can be modeled by an extra BS at receiver side, with transmitivity $\eta$, quantifying the matching degree between $\xi_{\rm{A}}$-TM and $\Xi _{\rm{DSP}}^{t_j}$-TM. $\eta < 1 $ means an extra loss induced by the mode mismatch, which will decrease the performance of the system.
-This degradation is rather covert, different from the physical components introduced loss, i.e., fiber coupling loss, non-unit quantum efficiency of photodiodes.
-The closer of $\eta$ to 1, the better performance a DSP algorithm is.
+where $\eta = {\left[ {\int {dt} \Xi _{{\rm{DSP}}}^{{t_j},*}\left( t \right){\xi _{\rm{A}}}\left( t \right)} \right]^2} \le 1$ denotes the mode-matching coefficient.
+With further examination of the first-order and second-order moments, the abovementioned decomposition can be modeled by an extra BS at the receiver side, with transmitivity $\eta$, quantifying the matching degree between $\xi_{\rm{A}}$-TM and $\Xi _{\rm{DSP}}^{t_j}$-TM.
+A detailed derivation can be found in the Methods section.
+Here, $\eta < 1 $ means an extra loss induced by the mode mismatch, which decreases the performance of the system.
+This degradation is rather covert, different from the physical components introduced by loss, that is, fiber coupling loss and the non-unit quantum efficiency of photodiodes.
+The closer $\eta$ is to 1, the better the performance of a DSP algorithm.